UK queen's art brings Protestant reformation to life

 “When you look at a portrait of (Thomas) More, you can’t take out of it what happened to him,” Heard said.
 “It’s wonderful to feel almost as if you’re meeting people you know well.”

-More, who rose to become Henry VIII’s chancellor was executed in 1535 for refusing to recognize Henry’s divorce and the English’s church’s break with Rome.
+More, who rose to become Henry VIII’s chancellor was executed in 1535 for refusing to recognise Henry’s divorce and the English’s church’s break with Rome.

 As well as the period drama’s British actors, the show also tracks the artistic changes across Europe during the 15th and 16th centuries, including innovations in technique as well as technological advances, such as the improvement in oil paints in northern Europe, which eventually made its way to Italy.

-The show capitalizes on a royal collection which is astounding in its breadth and treasure with more than 120 paintings, drawings, prints, sculpture, armor, tapestries, miniatures, as well as gold and silver cups.
+The show capitalises on a royal collection which is astounding in its breadth and treasure with more than 120 paintings, drawings, prints, sculpture, armour, tapestries, miniatures, as well as gold and silver cups.

 A small room off one of the galleries contains books edited by thinker and humanist Desiderius Erasmus, More’s “Utopia” and a signed copy of Henry’s attack on Luther: “Defence of the Seven Sacraments against Martin Luther”.